ahungryhipster/ahungryhipster.github.io/_posts/2013-12-29-city-house.md

 ![FetCityHouse.jpg](/images/FetCityHouse.jpg)

 On the other hand, I love the pizza at City House.
 I've had the Lamb Sausage, which isn't always on the menu, and the Belly Ham pizza.
-The mozzarella on the pizza is perfect.
+The portions of mozzarella on the pizza is perfect.
 Honestly, I'd prefer the Belly Ham pizza over the pizzas at Ca'Momi which is an Italian restaurant I recently visited in Napa even though it is Michelin star restaurant.

 ![BellyCityHouse.jpg](/images/BellyCityHouse.jpg)